r11111321/hello-world/README.md

 # hello-world
-Firt time with soft
+#Firt time with soft
-WTF If you want to realize me,plz jump down on second floor
+#WTF , If you want to realize me,plz jump down on second floor